sims-lab/CapCruncher/docs/running_the_pipeline.rst

     "SAMPLE-B_3", "CONDITION_B"

-Subtraction BigWigs will also be generated for every viewpoint/condition permutation.

-5) A UCSC hub containing:
+UCSC hub
+********

+The UCSC hub generated by the CapCruncher pipeline contains:

 * BigWigs for each replicate/viewpoint combination
 * BigWigs for each condition/viewpoint combination
 * Subtraction BigWigs for each condition
 * Viewpoints used
 * Run statistics

 The UCSC hub can be found in the directory specified by hub_dir in config.yml.
 To view the hub on UCSC move/upload the hub to a publically accessible location and paste the address into the UCSC Genome Browser